jaggerwang/spring-cloud-in-practice/README.md

 It will auto open `http://localhost:4446` to commence OAuth2 authorize flow.

-### Test OAuth2 login with gateway client
+### Test OAuth2 login with any OAuth2 client

-Open login page at `http://localhost:8080/login` to commence an OAuth2 authorization flow.
+The gateway can also be used as an OAuth2 client, open login page at `http://localhost:8080/login` to commence an OAuth2 authorization flow.

+> Right now there is a bug which make OAuth2 login not working, you need remove config `exceptionHandling` in `net.jaggerwang.scip.gateway.api.config.SecurityConfig`.